For explanation of figures and data, see footnotes below.

 Energy performance to date

-Overall status (2018): more efficient than baseline, but not yet on the path for 2020 target
+Overall status (2021): more efficient than energy efficiency baseline, but not yet on the path for 2030 target

 Improving its energy management practices